 The accounts receivable report provides a list of customers who owe money, the amount they owe and how old the debt is.
 This report is a tool for collections management, providing contact information, the ability to email or print statements, add notes and contact tags.

-Find the report at Customers > Accounts Receivable or Aged Debtors, or via Reports > Accounts Receivable or Aged Debtors.
+Find the report at Customers > Accounts Receivable, or via Reports > Accounts Receivable.

 The report displays the customer company, name, email and telephone number - everything you need to quickly work your way through a collections list.
 If further information is needed then it is possible to drill down into the customer record and financial history.